Responding to data breaches

 - Contain the breach and conduct a preliminary assessment

 - Evaluate the risks associated with the breach

 - Remediate and notify (and other steps to mitigate harm)

 - Review the cause of the breach and your organisation’s response and take steps to improve practices and lessen the likelihood of future breaches.

 When notified of a suspected breach take each situation seriously and immediately investigate.
-Undertake steps 1, 2 and 3 either simultaneously or in quick succession.
-Step 4 provides recommendations for longer-term solutions and prevention strategies.

 The Office of the Australian Information Commissioner also has some helpful information on breach management here.

 You can also contact us for guidance on breach management.

 This may be followed by ongoing liaison in relation to management of the breach whilst organisations may also wish to submit a report after the matter has concluded in order to receive written feedback from us.

 It’s fine if you don’t have all the details yet, but when you contact us we’ll likely ask you for some information about the breach: